 Members of the forget-me-not family, these are shrubs or trees of tropical or subtropical origin with showy flowers and rough-surfaced, almost sandpapery leaves.
 Species grown in the U.S. include Southwestern and tropical natives.
 The two listed here do best in the lower Rio Grande Valley and along the Texas coast from Corpus Christi to Brownsville.

-C. sebestena.
-GEIGER TREE.
-Native to the West Indies.
-Usually 1015 ft. (possibly 25 ft.) tall and wide, with dark green leaves 912 in. long and half as wide.
+- Usually 1015 feet (possibly 25 feet.) tall and wide, with dark green leaves 912 inches long and half as wide.